petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/backing-up-elasticsearch.md

 If you've added search tuning configurations (i.e., synonym sets or results rankings) while running in Sidecar/Embedded mode, they'll disappear once you configure a production mode connection to Elasticsearch and perform a full re-index.

-To restore your existing search tuning index documents, you can use the [Reindex API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html#docs-reindex) of Elasticsearch, like this:
+To restore your existing search tuning index documents, you can use the Elasticsearch's [Reindex API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html#docs-reindex), like this:

 ```json
 POST _reindex/